An Israeli airstrike hits central Beirut for the first time in nearly a year of conflict

-JERUSALEM — (AP) — The first apparent Israeli airstrike on central Beirut in nearly a year of conflict leveled an apartment building early Monday, hours after Israel hit targets across Lebanon and killed dozens of people as Hezbollah sustained a string of blows to its command structure, including the killing of its leader, Hassan Nasrallah.
+JERUSALEM — (AP) — The first apparent Israeli airstrike on central Beirut in nearly a year of conflict leveled an apartment building early Monday, hours after Israel hit targets across Lebanon and killed dozens of people as Hezbollah sustained heavy blows to its command structure, including the killing of its leader, Hassan Nasrallah.

 The airstrike hit a multi-story residential building, according to an Associated Press journalist at the scene.
-Videos showed ambulances and a crowd gathered under the building.
+Videos showed ambulances and a crowd gathered near the building located in a mainly Sunni district with a busy thoroughfare lined with shops.

+An official with Lebanese Civil Defense, who spoke on condition of anonymity because he was not authorized to speak to the media, said at least one person was killed in the strike and 16 people injured.

+The person killed was a member of the al-Jamaa al-Islamiya, or the Islamic Group, a Sunni political and militant group that is allied with Hezbollah, he said.

 There was no immediate comment from Israeli officials.